Ayni9/discogramKt/README.md

 # discogramKt
-Application that helps you translating discord rpc in telegram message via bot api
+Application that helps you to translating discord rpc in telegram message via bot api